xtd 1.0.0

 using xtd::collections::object_model::read_only_collection< type_t >::size_type

-Represents the list size type (usually xtd::size).
+Represents the list size type (usually xtd::usize).

 ◆ difference_type